 Heavy and Cumbersome Equipment and Components

-These items cost a lot to ship, unpack/crate, install, repack, reship.
+These items cost a lot to ship, unpack/crate, install, repack, and reship.
 Carefully look over such equipment to determine if it is truly critical to your objectives.
 Doing so frees up limited space and can reduce exhibition costs significantly.

-Further enhance your downsizing efforts by fully leveraging the components you DO bring to the event.
-Downsizing the design an exhibition booth involves more than merely purging some equipment and furnishings.
+Further, enhance your downsizing efforts by fully leveraging the components you DO bring to the event.
+Downsizing the design of an exhibition booth involves more than merely purging some equipment and furnishings.
 You also need to make smart choices about the remaining exhibitry and leverage the ‘keepers’ to their fullest extent.

 Employ Dual-function Elements

 Reception desks can be purchased with built-in demo screens and storage space.
-A three-sided wall can incorporate an interactive screen on one side, a product display on another, and meeting space with a whiteboard on the third side.
+A three-sided wall can incorporate an interactive screen on one side, a product display on another, and a meeting space with a whiteboard on the third side.